skycoin/teller/README.md

 URI: /api/exchange-status
 ```

 Return the exchanger's status.
+The exchanger's status is the last error seen while trying to send SKY, or nil if no last error was seen.
 Use this to detect if the OTC is temporarily offline or sold out.

 Example: